-The Chorale happily introduces its new Accompanist, Kevin Neel – an emerging Boston-area musician originally from the Charlotte, NC area – whose extraodinary professional accomplishments as organist, collaborative pianist, conductor, singer, and administrator prompted his recent recognition in the Diapason Magazine's 2019 Class of "20 under 30" of young talents in the fields of organ and harpsichord performance, organ and harpsichord building, carillon, and church music.
+The Chorale happily introduces its new Accompanist / Associate Conductor, Kevin Neel – an emerging Boston-area musician originally from the Charlotte, NC area – whose extraodinary professional accomplishments as organist, collaborative pianist, conductor, singer, and administrator prompted his recent recognition in the Diapason Magazine's 2019 Class of "20 under 30" of young talents in the fields of organ and harpsichord performance, organ and harpsichord building, carillon, and church music.

 Kevin has been heard at the organ in numerous venues including Symphony Hall (Boston), Old South Church, Emmanuel Church, Old West Church, and Methuen Memorial Music Hall.
 He has also appeared as organ and piano accompanist for multiple choral ensembles, and is now Accompanist for both the Heritage Chorale and The Boston Cecilia.